 All information in the NAMDC registry will be private unless you give express permission for researchers who are conducting studies to contact you.

 If you participate in the biorepository, you may be asked to give a DNA sample through saliva or cheek cells.
 Your specimen and genetic materials may be used in mitochondrial disease research.

 - To be eligible to participate, you must have or be suspected of having a mitochondrial disease.

 - Patients of all ages are eligible; children between 7 and 17 years of age who are capable of understanding a basic explanation of the study will be asked to assent to being included.
-Patients will be expected to travel to study sites for annual evaluations.

 - Deceased mitochondrial disease patients are eligible.